The Secretary of State was asked—

 Ongoing discussions before the autumn Budget led to the Government announcing £420 million of additional funding for highways authorities to fill potholes and carry out other works.
 The Conservatives: the party of filling the many potholes, not the few.

 The national problem of potholes has been caused by this Government and their 50% cut to local government funding for tackling it.
 While the new money is welcome, it is a drop in the ocean.
-North-east councils alone need £1 billion to sort out its pothole problem.
+North-east councils alone need £1 billion to sort out their pothole problem.
 Will the Minister press the Chancellor for more?

 Cycling UK estimates that it costs an average of £53 to fill a pothole, so the money announced at the last Budget in the north-east alone is enough to fill over 400,000 potholes.
 Rather than complaining about it, perhaps it is time those north-east councils got on with it.